 We have added Lavender plants and rosemary to the perimeter of our “safe areas” these plants help prevent ticks interest.

-Most people I know that have gotten tick bites got them from their pets so it is really important to keep your pets on regular medication that is ingested into their system from the last thaw to the first serious freeze.
+Most people I know that have gotten tick bites got them from their pets so it is really important to keep your pets on regular flea treatment medication that is ingested into their system from the last thaw to the first serious freeze.
 I also suggest keeping animals out of your beds or places where you sleep.
 Ticks can enter these places and then get on you and you may never know for days.
+A better result, use terrashield for ticks.

 I think when we are highly aware of our bodies we can be aware of changes, thus, finding a bug that may have attached so we do daily bathing even if quick and simple.
 I like washing away a dirty day anyways and it gives us one more point to check out bodies.

-This is part of the reason we built the wall around our garden it will make it hard for deer to enter this area of our outdoor spaces which ultimately creates and even more less likely spot for us to find ticks on us.
-Though we spend a lot of time where deer walk anyways, but it is nice to have an area we know has a lower potential.
+This is part of the reason we built the wall around our garden.
+It will make it hard for deer to enter this area of our outdoor spaces which ultimately creates an even less likely spot for us to find ticks on us.
+Though we spend a lot of time where deer walk anyways, it is nice to have an area we know has a lower potential.

 We aren’t awesome at this all the time, but we try our very best.
 Light colors allow you to identify a tick on your clothing since most are dark colored.
 Keeping boots on and your pants tucked in keeps them from getting to you.
 Since the main point of entrance is around ankles, this is why this is a usual suggestion.

-***If using essential oils to make your own spray know if they are safe for skin contact and for pets.
+If using essential oils to make your own spray know if they are safe for skin contact and for pets.
 Some can be harmful.
 Geranium, Lavender, and Cedarwood are the most powerful repellants and are safe for animals as well as kids.
 It is best to put a small amount into a roller or spray bottle with a carrier oil like grapeseed oil or jojoba and water.
-There are MANY recipes online so just look for one that sounds good for you and your family****
+There are MANY recipes online so just look for one that sounds good for you and your family.
+Terrashield for ticks as one way to prevent you getting ticks.

 As I noted above it takes roughly 24 hours for a tick to transmit Lyme and other microbes that may be harmful, so focusing on checking thoroughly daily (every 12 hours) will keep your chances of a harmful bite and potential sickness as low as possible.
 It is important to see a doctor though quickly if a bite is had and you have concerns.
 Don’t let it go for a long period whatsoever.